You are here

 Can the general public view electronic cases and the documents in those cases?

 Yes, there are public terminals in the intake area of the court for viewing of cases.
-Also, anyone with Internet access and a PACER login and password can view cases/documents.
+Also, anyone with Internet access and a PACER login and password can view cases/documents filed in Post-2003 bankruptcy cases.
+For information about viewing Pre-2003 bankruptcy documents click here.

 What are the benefits of electronic filing to attorneys, the public, and the court?